wd5gnr/1802black/readme.md

 What's New
 ===
+Important note: This version uses a custom USBSerial class to circumvent some issues with high-volume data transfers (or, at least, attempts to).
+Because of that, the Arduino IDE now needs to be set to: "USB Support: CDC (no Generic Serial)"

 v2:
 * Updated: Removed platformio!
 The USB serial port was unreliable in subtle ways when pushing a lot of data.
 With the Arduino library it seems fine.
 Rather than troubleshoot it...
 * Moved back to platformio.
 Should still build with Arduino IDE.
 Note: when using pio, leaving DFU mode doesn't work.
 You must turn off the bootloader and reset to run code.
 Not sure why.